 - We have a group of 12, so enough cookies for 11 are needed.
 If each guest is to take home 3 of each cookie, they need to bring 33 cookies.
 The number of cookies to bake is totally up to you, but make it clear to your guests.
 Simple math will help you with this number.

 - Ask your guests to bring a plate or tray to display their cookies plus a container to bring their cookies home.
 You can also provide bakery-style boxes and paper for your guests.
-You may be able to purchase these from a local bakery or find at craft stores like Michaels or JoAnn Fabrics.
+You may be able to purchase these from a local bakery or find them at craft stores like Michaels or JoAnn Fabrics.

 - Purchase place cards, or make some at home, to label each kind of cookie.

 - Decide whether you’d like your guests to bring copies of their recipes to share.
 Note this on the invitation.